godeploy/AZ-700/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

-## Task 10: Test the connection between the VMs
+## Task 11: Test the connection between the VMs

-1. On the **ManufacturingTestVM**, open PowerShell.
+1. On the **ManufacturingVM**, open PowerShell.

-2. Use the following command to verify that there is now a connection to CoreServicesTestVM on CoreServicesVnet.
-Be sure to use the IPv4 address for CoreServicesTestVM.
+2. Use the following command to verify that there is now a connection to CoreServicesVM on CoreServicesVnet.
+Be sure to use the IPv4 address for CoreServicesVM.

    ```Powershell
    Test-NetConnection 10.20.20.4 -port 3389